geerlingguy/macbook-pro-battery-test/README.md

 Download this project to your computer (either download through GitHub or clone it with Git).

-**Disable Sleep**: Go to System Preferences > Energy Saver, click on the 'Battery' tab, and drag the 'Turn display off after' slider all the way to 'Never' (alternatively, you could run `caffeinate` in a separate Terminal window).
+  1. **Disable Sleep**: Go to System Preferences > Energy Saver, click on the 'Battery' tab, and drag the 'Turn display off after' slider all the way to 'Never' (alternatively, you could run `caffeinate` in a separate Terminal window).
+  2. **Turn up brightness**: For consistency's sake, turn up your screen brightness all the way.
+  3. **Quit all other Applications**: To make it a fair comparison.
+(I also make sure all my Macs are running identical software configurations using the [Mac Development Ansible Playbook](https://github.com/geerlingguy/mac-dev-playbook)).

-**Run Script**: Open Terminal, and cd into this project's directory.
+  4. **Run Script**: Open Terminal, and cd into this project's directory.
 Run `./battery-test.sh`, and then walk away for a while.

 After your Mac forces a sleep (when the battery has run out), plug it back in, then check the file that was stored in `results/` in the project directory.